top of page

 Egg Freezing

-Egg freezing process also includes processes of Egg retrieval and Egg transfer.
-Egg retrieval (also called oocyte retrieval) is a procedure to collect the eggs contained in the ovarian follicles.
-Egg transfer (also called oocyte transfer) is the transfer of retrieved eggs into a woman’s fallopian tubes through laparoscopy.
+The egg freezing process includes two primary procedures: Egg retrieval (also known as oocyte retrieval) involves collecting eggs from the ovarian follicles, while egg transfer (also called oocyte transfer) entails placing the retrieved eggs into a woman's fallopian tubes via laparoscopy.

 試管